 The Male Body Image

 The male body image is undergoing some drastic changes.
 The metrosexual male is affecting mens bodies.
 Changes that are leading to men becoming progressively more concerned not just about their health, but about their physical appearance.
 It's also leading to more weight loss plans for men than ever before.
+As with women, men are discovering that dieting changes their body composition and that weight regain after dieting is what commonly occurs as dieting affects their metabolism.

 It's not difficult to see why these changes are taking place.
 It has to do with the changing cultural ideas men are being exposed to and what is portrayed as the ideal body shape and size by the media.
 The